-In 2019, Tulsa Animal Welfare took in 10,661 dogs and cats.
-While 5,952 of them went back to their homes, new families or rescue groups, 2,860 were humanely euthanized.
-You can help decrease the number of animals coming to our shelter by spaying or neutering your pet.
+You can help decrease the number of animals coming to the Tulsa Animal Welfare Shelter by spaying or neutering your pet.
 Benefits of spaying or neutering include:

 - Increase chances for longer, healthier lives - Minimize risk of disease in reproductive organs - Reduce aggressive behavior, including dog bites - Lower desire to escape from home in search of a mate - Owners avoid a citation for having an unsterilized animal in the City of Tulsa.
 Yes, it's the law in Tulsa to spay or neuter pets.